rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ### Using a Crate to Get More Functionality

 Remember that a *crate* is a package of Rust code.
-The project you’ve been building is a *binary crate*, which is an executable.
+The project we’ve been building is a *binary crate*, which is an executable.
 The `rand` crate is a *library crate*, which contains code intended to be used in other programs.

 Cargo’s use of external crates is where it really shines.
-Before you can write code that uses `rand`, you need to modify the `Cargo.toml` file to include the `rand` crate as a dependency.
+Before we can write code that uses `rand`, we need to modify the `Cargo.toml` file to include the `rand` crate as a dependency.
 Open that file now and add the following line to the bottom beneath the `[dependencies]` section header that Cargo created for
 you: